ibm-cloud-docs/containers/cs_uc_retail.md

 * CROSS- AND UP-SALES: App that surfaces cross-sell and up-sell opportunities with APIs that can be used in various e-commerce and mobile apps
 * DEVELOPMENT ENVIRONMENT: Kubernetes clusters for Dev, Test, and Production systems increase collaboration and data sharing among the retailer and its business partners

-For the retailer to work with global business partners, the inventory APIs required changes to fit each region’s language and market preferences. {[product_name_notm}} offers coverage in multiple regions, including North America, Europe, Asia, and Australia, so that the APIs reflected the needs of each country and ensured low latency for API calls.
+For the retailer to work with global business partners, the inventory APIs required changes to fit each region’s language and market preferences. {{site.data.keyword.containerlong_notm}} offers coverage in multiple regions, including North America, Europe, Asia, and Australia, so that the APIs reflected the needs of each country and ensured low latency for API calls.

 Another requirement is that inventory data must be shareable with the business partners and customers of the company.
 With the inventory APIs, Developers can surface information in apps, such as mobile inventory apps or web e-commerce solutions.
 The Developers are also busy with building and maintaining the primary e-commerce site.
 In short, they need to focus on coding instead of managing the infrastructure.

-Thus, they chose {[product_name_notm}} because IBM simplifies infrastructure management:
+Thus, they chose {{site.data.keyword.containerlong_notm}} because IBM simplifies infrastructure management:
 * Managing Kubernetes master, IaaS, and operational components, such as Ingress and storage
 * Monitoring health and recovery for worker nodes
 * Providing global compute, so Developers own hardware infrastructure in regions where they need workloads and data to reside

-Moreover logging and monitoring for the API microservices, especially how they pull personalized data out of back-end systems, easily integrates with {[product_name_notm}}.
+Moreover logging and monitoring for the API microservices, especially how they pull personalized data out of back-end systems, easily integrates with {{site.data.keyword.containerlong_notm}}.
 Developers don’t waste time building complex logging systems, just to be able to troubleshoot live systems.

 {{site.data.keyword.messagehub_full}} acts as the just-in-time events platform to bring in the rapidly changing information from the business partners’ inventory systems to {{site.data.keyword.cos_full}}.